 By Teachers, For Teachers

-As the social media platform Twitter turns 12 years old and boasts over 300 million monthly active users, it’s again time to consider to what extent this tool is being leveraged by your school as a technology in the classroom feature.
+As the social media platform Twitter continues to grow, it’s again time to consider to what extent this tool is being leveraged by your school as a technology in the classroom feature.
 By “Your school” I don’t just mean by your singular lead school account.
 I mean by your staff, your administrators, your students, and your broader community of families and neighbors.
 The truth is that Twitter opens up new technology in the classroom opportunities for schools to engage in a wider conversation that leads to a positive impact on school culture.
 While there are many areas impacting your school’s overall technology in the classroom culture, consider some of these outcomes an increased use of Twitter may bring to your school.

 Teaching can often feel like an isolated profession.
 Teachers go into their individual classrooms and “Do their thing” with students.
 Teachers in neighboring classrooms or within the same department may have some idea what’s going on in your room, but it’s likely that no one else does.